Erfan-Rafieikia/optimization.Gurobi-examples/facility-location/README.md

 - `data.py`: Responsible for generating synthetic datasets for the CFLP.
 It allows the customization of problem instances according to user-defined parameters.
 - `main.py`: The entry point of the application.
 It demonstrates the process of setting up the problem, solving it using Benders decomposition, and displaying the results.
 - `master_problem.py`: Defines the master MIP using the `gurobipy` interface.
 It ncludes model setup, variables, objectives, constraints and `callback` function reference.
-- `callbacks.py`: Contains Callback class with a `call` method whish is invoked during the MIP solving process.
+- `callbacks.py`: Contains Callback class with a `call` method which is invoked during the MIP solving process.
 It is where the Benders decomposition is implemented by adding optimality cuts.
 - `subproblem.py`: Contains the logic for solving the primal LP subproblem.
 It uses the current solution of the master problem and generates the solution tho the dual variables.
 - `requirements.txt`: Python dependencies list for easy reproducibility and environment setup.